ohjelmistokehitys/dockerfile-exercise/readme.md

 RUN trunk build --release
 #
 # No CMD instruction is needed here, as there is no need to run a container
 # from this stage.
-Instead, we will copy and serve the built artifacts at
+Instead, we will copy and serve the built artifacts from
-# /sanuli/dist in the next stage.
+# this stage in the next stage.